How to Tell If Your Dog is Pregnant? 10 Pregnancy Signs to Check

 Dogs are pregnant for three trimesters, with each only lasting roughly 21 days.

-It can be difficult to notice any signs that your dog is pregnant in the first few weeks, but if you expect as much, it would be a good idea to take your dog for a check-up.
+It can be difficult to notice any signs in the first few weeks, but if you expect as much, it would be a good idea to take your dog for a check-up.

 As dog pregnancies are so much shorter than humans, your dog may be quite far along before you even notice she is pregnant.